 What does your selfie say about you?

-Get thinking... about how portraits and self-portraits have evolved.
-What's the relationship between old-fashioned studio portraits and the selfies of today?
+How have portraits and self-portraits evolved?
+What’s the relationship between old-fashioned studio portraits and the selfies of today?

 How (and why) do people change their faces?